JMRI 4.0.1 is recommended for new users. It's the most recent stable production version.

 DigiTrains Android App for running trains from JMRI

 - The DigiTrains Android app now works with JMRI to provide user-friendly locomotive, accessory and route control from Android phones and tablets.

 AnyRail can now export your layout design to JMRI!

 The AnyRail layout planning software can now export a layout design as a JMRI panel file that can be imported to Layout Editor.

 JMRI now supports MRC/GaugeMaster DCC systems!

-Starting with JMRI test version 3.9.1, you can connect JMRI to MRC/Gaugemaster hardware by just setting the JMRI preferences and wiring it up.
+You can connect JMRI to MRC/Gaugemaster hardware by just setting the JMRI preferences and wiring it up.

 Several users have contributed their clinics for our